oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_deploy_stage_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The failure percentage threshold, which when reached or exceeded sets the stage as FAILED.
+                                            <div>The failure percentage threshold, which when reached or exceeded sets the stage as Failed.
 Percentage is computed as the ceiling value of the number of failed instances over the total count of the instances in the group.</div>
                                             <div>Required when policy_type is &#x27;COMPUTE_INSTANCE_GROUP_FAILURE_POLICY_BY_PERCENTAGE&#x27;</div>
                                                         </td>
             </tr>